 However, if you have a first-generation smart meter this may not be compatible with all energy suppliers as a lot have configured their systems for second generation smart meters.

-By mid-2018 more energy suppliers will be installing second-generation smart meters which will communicate to energy suppliers through the Data and Communications Company’s national infrastructure and not directly to the energy supplier.
-Second-generation smart meters will be compatible with all energy suppliers.
+In mid-2018, more energy suppliers began installing second-generation smart meters which communicate to energy suppliers through the Data and Communications Company’s national infrastructure and not directly to the energy supplier.
+Second-generation smart meters are compatible with all energy suppliers.

 Data and Security

 How Secure Are Smart Meters?